Federal investigators deploy to Maui to assist with fire probe

 In addition to the ATF investigators, 15 deputies from the U.S. Marshals Service were deployed to the island to assist with local law enforcement, a U.S. official told CBS News Friday.

 The Justice Department's response to the Maui blaze also includes agents from the FBI and Drug Enforcement Administration, according to an ATF social media post.
-The two components did not immediately respond to a request for comment.
+The DEA told CBS News that so far, 60 agents are on Maui.

+The FBI said in a statement that its Honolulu Division is assisting the Maui Police Department with "efforts to locate and identify those who are missing or may be victims of the wildfires in Lahaina by helping collect DNA samples from family members."

 Other federal agencies like the Department of Homeland Security also conduct extensive emergency response functions.